riencroonenborghs/kodi-remote/README.md

 - point it to the extension (the folder with the manifest.json file)
 - click `Select`

+## Kodi Settings

+The extension uses websockets.
+See [Enabling JSON-RPC](http://kodi.wiki/view/JSON-RPC_API#Enabling_JSON-RPC) how to enable it.

 # Functions

 - update server settings
 - browse TV Shows and Movies libraries
 - search TV Shows and Movies libraries
-- play videos
-- stop, pause, fast forward, rewind, seek video
+- play, stop, pause, fast forward, rewind, seek videos
 - toggle subtitles and audio streams
 - up/down/left/right/back/select remote with home, scan library and show info buttons

 # TODO

 - browse by genre and year on TV Shows and Movies libraries
-- browse recently added on TV Shows and Movies libraries
 - browse Music library
 - browse files
 - playlists